 Types of Financial Aid

-- Self-help aid which includes loans and work study (employment).
-This also can be need based or non need-based.
+- Self-help aid which includes loans and work-study

 Applying for Financial Aid